JasonLeee2014/jj-parallax-card/README.md

 ##jj-parallax-card for Vue

-jj-parallax-card is a Vue card component in parallax style.
-You can modify its size, light effect, and add any other components in its background and foreground.
-And absolutely it can handle all events like a normal html element.
+jj-parallax-card is a Vue component to mimic Apple-tv style card.
+You can modify its size, light effect, and add any other components in its background and foreground to create your own 3d-card.
+And absolutely it can handle all events like a normal html element, like click and hover.

 **Thanks the implementation idea from** [codepen](https://codepen.io/electerious/pen/rroqdL)